Piano Sonata No. 17 (Beethoven): Structure

 The piece consists of three movements and takes approximately twenty-five minutes to perform:

-Each of the movements is in sonata form, though the second lacks a substantial development section.
+Each of the movements is in sonata form, although the second lacks a substantial development section.

 First movement

 The first movement alternates brief moments of seeming peacefulness with extensive passages of turmoil, after some time expanding into a haunting "storm" in which the peacefulness is lost.
 This musical form is unusual among Beethoven sonatas to that date.
 Concerning the time period and style, it was thought of as an odd thing to write (a pianist's skills were demonstrated in many ways, and showing changes in tone, technique and tempo efficiently many times in one movement was one of them).
 The development begins with rolled, long chords, quickly ending to the tremolo theme of the exposition.
 There is a long recitative section at the beginning of this movement's recapitulation (foreshadowing the oboe recitative in the first movement of Symphony No. 5), again ending with fast and suspenseful passages that resolve to the home key of D minor.